miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Coregistration
 ^^^^^^^^^^^^^^

 Motion correction aligns all the images within a volume so they are 'aligned'.
 Coregistration aligns the functional image with the reference structural image.
 If you think of the functional image as having been printed on tracing paper, coregistration moves that image around on the reference image until the alignment is at its best.
-In other words, coregistration trie to superimpose the functional image perfectly on the anatomical image.
+In other words, coregistration tries to superimpose the functional image perfectly on the anatomical image.
 This allows further transformations of the anatomical image, such as normalization, to be directly applied to the functional image.

 The following picture shows an example of good (top) and bad (bottom) coregistration of functional images with the corresponding anatomical images.
 The red lines are the outline of the cortical folds of the anatomical image superimposed on the underlying greyscale functional image.